PhD-RRF/RRF_PhD/README.md

-- 👋 Hi, I’m @Officer-Friendly, the world's most mediocre programmer
+- 👋 Hi, I’m @PHD-RRF, the world's most mediocre programmer
 - 👀 I’m interested in Artificial Intelligence, Machine Learning, and Intelligent Automation
 - 🌱 I’m a student at The Edinburgh Centre for Robotics (Heriot-Watt University | University of Edinburgh)
 - 💞️ I’m looking to collaborate on A.I related topics